 3. Set Up Your CRM

 CRM software is indispensable for anyone that is serious about sales and pipeline management.
 Gone are the days of having to pay obscure numbers for tools that make you more work than taking away.
 Cloud-based solutions make it extremely easy to set up a sales pipeline and track everything along the way (plus a lot more).
-If you’re not yet using CRM software, make sure to visit our Best Picks and discover the best solutions on the market.
+If you’re not yet using CRM software, make sure to visit our list of best CRM software and discover the best solutions on the market.
+You may also want to read up on the basics of CRM software.

 Once you’ve created your account it’s time to get familiar with the software and set up your sales pipeline using the stages you’ve just defined.